 Our friends wanted to know whose homeowners insurance would pay for the damage, and what would have happened if someone was hurt in this gun accident?
 The answer provided by our lawyer is that the person who fired the gun SHOULD be responsible.
 However, in this case the person with the gun was renting the house and did not have homeowners insurance.
 It would be unlikely that the owner of the rented house and his insurance could be responsible under Minnesota law because the owner of the house did not fire the gun.
 Therefore, the homeowner’s insurance of the house our friends were visiting will pay for the damage, because that property damage is covered by their policy.
 Unfortunately, the homeowner will still have to pay their $1,000 deductible.
 Can they get the deductible back from the neighbor who shot the gun?
 They can try.
 Their insurance company can sue the neighbor whose gun accidentally went off for reimbursement too.
 The problem will be trying to collect from the renter who owned the gun.

-What would happen if our friends had been injured in this accident –would there be any compensation available to them for a gun accident?
+What would happen if someone had been injured in this gun accident –would there be any compensation available to them for being accidentally shot?
+What about medical bills from the gun accident?
 Unfortunately, neither the homeowners insurance covering the owner of the house where the renting neighbor shot the gun, nor the insurance for the house where our friends were visiting, would likely cover a gun injury in this situation.
 Our lawyers have been frustrated by this situation many times.
-As mentioned above, the person who would have actually caused the injury has no homeowners insurance and would be hard to collect from after being sued.
+As mentioned above, the person who actually caused the injury has no homeowners insurance and would be hard to collect from after being sued.
 The homeowner’s insurance of the house our friends were visiting will only cover injuries if their insured (the homeowner) caused the injury.
-Because it was the neighbor that caused the shooting accident, there is no insurance claim.
+Because it was the uninsured neighbor that caused the shooting accident, there is no insurance claim against any homeowners’ policy.
 Our friends’ own homeowners insurance would also not be responsible for paying any compensation, because it pays only for injuries our friends CAUSE, not injuries that happen to them.
 Our friends’ health insurance WOULD cover their medical bills, but there would be nothing for loss of earnings or disfigurement if one of them was hit in the head or lost an eye.
 Fortunately no one was hurt in this case and an attorney did not need to get involved.

 Pam Rochlin previously was a partner at Meshbesher and Spence where she gained big firm experience, and is now happy to provide small firm attention for all types of injury accidents.
 A lawyer can meet you to discuss a gun accident injury case at our offices in Minneapolis, Edina, Woodbury, and St. Louis Park.
 We also meet people at their homes in many surrounding cities including Eden Prairie, Richfield, Chaska, Chanhassen, Apple Valley, Rogers, Maple Grove, Brooklyn Center, St. Paul, and other cities throughout Minnesota.